 The CSU prepares students for success through leading edge programs, superior teaching and scholarly activity.
 High-quality academic programs reflect California’s current and future workforce demands in emerging fields such as cybersecurity, software engineering, sustainable business and environmental technology.

 The CSU strives to create a welcoming environment for all members of the campus communities.
-This commitment to “inclusive excellence” is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation reaching higher levels of success than ever as completion rates continue to reach all-time highs.
-The university continues to invest in strategies to close achievement and opportunity gaps for underserved and low-income students.
-The CSU is an engine for social mobility as those students earn high-quality education that propels them into higher economic strata.
+This commitment to “Inclusive Excellence” is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation, reaching higher levels of success than ever as completion rates continue to reach all-time highs.
+The university continues to invest in strategies to close achievement and opportunity gaps for underserved and lowincome students.
+The CSU is an engine for social mobility as those students earn high quality educations that propel them into higher economic strata.